 Liabilities Corporate Directors Canada

 Many of our clients establish businesses in Canada to immigrate to Canada or to get a work permit.
 However, most Canadian provinces expect at least one board member for the company who is a Canadian citizen or permanent resident.
-Of course, in many cases, that board member also needs to reside in the destination province of the applicant.
-Consequently, a common question we receive from those Canadians is, what their liabilities are.
+Of course, in many cases, that board member also needs to reside in the applicant’s destination province.
+Consequently, a common question we receive from those Canadians is what the directors’ liabilities are.

 You usually could establish any of the following business types in Canada: